John Havlicek: Boston Celtics (1960s)

-Havlicek was later immortalized for his clutch steal in the closing seconds of the 1965 Eastern Conference Finals.
+Entering his third year in the 1964-65 season Havlicek missed multiple games for the first time, but still appeared in 75 of the 80 games for the Celtics that year.
+His numbers slightly decreased and he averaged 18.3 PPG, just under 5 rebounds, and 3 assists a game.
+However during the postseason that year Havlicek was immortalized for his clutch steal in the closing seconds of the 1965 Eastern Conference Finals.
 In the seventh and final game, played at Boston Garden on April 15, the Celtics led the Philadelphia 76ers 110–109 with five seconds left.
 They only needed to inbound the ball from underneath their basket to secure the victory and advance to the 1965 NBA Finals.
-However, Bill Russell's pass struck one of the basket's support wires hanging down from the ceiling, leading to a turnover that gave the 76ers and Wilt Chamberlain the ball and a chance to win the game.
+However, Bill Russell's pass struck one of the basket's support wires hanging down from the ceiling, leading to a turnover that gave the 76ers and Wilt Chamberlain the ball with a chance to win the game.
 Hal Greer was set to throw the inbounds pass for the 76ers.
 Havlicek stood with his back to Greer, guarding Chet Walker.
 But as Greer's pass came inbounds, Havlicek spun, leaped, and tipped the pass to Sam Jones.
 Veteran referee Earl Strom, who wrote about the game in his memoir Calling the Shots, called Havlicek's reaction one of the greatest plays he ever saw in his 32 years as a professional official.
 Announcer Johnny Most's call of "Havlicek stole the ball!" was dubbed by the NBA as "the most famous radio call in basketball history."
+He and the Celtics would go on to defeat the Lakers 4-1 in the 1965 NBA Finals, securing Havlicek's third straight title.